 The gain or loss arising from the derecognition of an item of property, plant and equipment is included in surplus or deficit when the item is derecognised.
-The gain or loss arising from the derecognition of an item of property, plant and equipment is determined as the difference between the net disposal proceeds.
-If any, and the carrying arrowed of the item:
+The gain or loss arising from the derecognition of an item of property, plant and equipment is determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item.

-Assets which the municipality holds for networks on early, and the seath and the seath and the fact of the ordinary course of activities, are transferred to inverticities when the netralia and the assath are available-for-state.
+Assets which the municipality holds for rentals to others and subsequently routinely sell as part of the ordinary course of activities, are transferred to inventories when the rentals end and the assets are available-for-sale.
 Proceeds from sales of these assets are recognised as revenue.
-All cash flows on these assets are included in cash flows from operating activities in the cash flow adament.
+All cash flows on these assets are included in cash flows from operating activities in the cash flow statement.